FayeCarter/CV/README.md

 **Job Hunt** (2012- 2013)
 *I have a bad habit of graduating in times of world crises*
+* Volunteer assistant at Peterborough Hospital
+* Volunteer receprionist at Guide Dogs for the Blind

 **Travel** (2011- 2012)
 *Finland, Central America, USA*